Gelmix Infant Thickener

-Gelmix only uses kosher, pareve ingredients, the organic tapioca maltodextrin and organic carob bean gum ingredients carry a UMK Pareve certification, and calcium carbonate is considered kosher, pareve without supervision.
-Gelmix does not use the hechsher mark on its label because the manufacturing plant does not carry kosher certification.
+Gelmix only uses kosher, pareve ingredients, the organic tapioca maltodextrin and organic carob bean gum ingredients carry kosher certification, and calcium carbonate is considered kosher, pareve without supervision.
+Gelmix does not use the hechsher mark on its label because the manufacturing plant does not carry kosher certification on the product.

 Why do I have to use WARM breast milk or formula?

 Gelmix works best with lukewarm breast milk or formula (around 100°F).
 Freshly expressed breast milk at body temperature (around 98.6°F) will suffice.
 In order to ensure the powder dissolves easily and creates a lasting viscosity, it must be mixed into lukewarm liquid.
 Be careful not to overheat, excessive heat may cause the Gelmix to clump and may harm the nutritional balance of infant milk.

 Gelmix was specifically formulated to thicken breast milk and formula, however it can thicken any liquid that can be warmed for mixing.
 If you’re looking to thicken milk, water or juice for children over 1 year old, Purathick, for hot and cold liquids, is the better option.

 Gelmix effectively thickens liquids to moderately thick (aka honey).
 Moderately thick liquids are more difficult to pass through a nipple/teat and are NOT typically recommended for infants.
 This difficulty may increase risk of dehydration due to poor oral intake.
 Remember, always consult a medical professional before thickening liquids to ensure it is appropriate for your infant’s individual needs.